puranik3/telstra-mern-stack-aug-2020/README.md

 - why style and script dynamically injected dont work
 - event bubbling and event.stopPropagation()

+## TS
+- The "unknown" type vs "any" type

 ## Awesome Store Server
 You can find the Awesome Store Server [here](https://awesome-store-server.herokuapp.com) You can find the Workshops Server [here](http://workshops-server.herokuapp.com/)